Yoshukai Karate: Yoshukai Karate organizations

-In the 21st Century, the Yoshukai Karate style is represented by numerous local, regional and international organizations, some of which are listed below.
+In the 21st century, the Yoshukai Karate style is represented by numerous local, regional and international organizations, some of which are listed below.

 Yoshukai International

 Yoshukai (養秀会) International was the karate organization founded by Michael G. Foster in 1977 and derived from Yoshukai karate.
 Yoshukai International is adapted for the different body type of U.S. and European practitioners.
 In Mike Foster's Yoshukai International, stances and techniques were modified to incorporate Foster's ideas about weapon alignment and elimination of regression.
-Mike Foster passed away in 2020.
+Mike Foster died in 2020.

 Foster studied with Yamamoto in Japan for a period of ten years and in 1966 brought the system to the United States.
 In 1977 Mike Foster left Yamamoto's organization and established the Yoshukai International Karate Association.
 At the same time Hiroyuki Koda established the U.S. Yoshukai Karate Association (USYKA).

 Foster was noted as a karate champion in the early days of his career, and after retirement from active competition, remained a premiere karate official and teacher in America.
 Other noted champions and officials associated with the style include Larry Pate (retired), Calvin Thomas, Mike Smith, Donnie Hair and Tracy Moorehead.
 Yoshukai International at one point had dojos all over the world, including the U.S., Canada, Puerto Rico, Germany, Latvia, Australia, New Zealand, and South Africa.

 Depending on the source, the outline of the crest patch represents a cherry blossom or possibly Yata no Kagami (八咫鏡), the sacred mirror of Japan which stands for wisdom and honesty.
 The three kanji symbols that make up the word "Yoshukai" across the top of the crest (養秀会), literally translated, mean: Training Hall of Continued Improvement.
 The flag in the center of the crest is the Nisshōki (日章旗 "sun flag") or Hinomaru (日の丸 "sun disc") and the kanji symbol superimposed on it (忍) is "Nin" which stands for patience (a later addition to the patch).

 Dojo Kun or rules are (numbers 2–6 were adopted from Shotokan):